 My next step was to find out who were the people behind this film.
 As an easily embarrassed 5-year old, I had a tough time figuring out that Manisha Koirala worked in a different language, a different industry called ‘Bollywood‘ that churned out popular Hindi films.
 Next up was 1942 – A Love Story directed by Vidhu Vinod Chopra.
 The first Hindi film I watched with minimal understanding of the language.
 That day kick-started my tryst with films.

 The next step towards pursuing my interest in music was rather conventional.
 A. R. Rahman and K. S. Chithra were prominent figures in the South of India.
-Having no connection to cinema or any sort of arts, my family appointed a teacher to tutor me in Carnatic classical music.
+Despite having no active inclination to cinema or any sort of arts, my family appointed a teacher to tutor me in Carnatic classical music.
 I thank my stars they did because music has given me a LOT… probably even more than my passion for films ever did.
 I still treasure my music collection of more than 4000 OSTs from 1995.
 Music taught me languages, scripts and what not.

 My earliest memory of writing about films goes back to 2001 where I wrote an embarrassing handwritten letter to a film magazine along with their annual awards form.
-Today, with an award in my kitty for my film writing skills, my bond with cinema is all the more strong.
+Today, having been trained in film criticism (including a course at Film & Television Institute of India, Pune) and an award at the closing ceremony of 6th Bengaluru International Film Festival in my kitty, my bond with cinema has become all the more strong.

 I don’t think there exists a name better than Filmy Sasi for the website.
-My speech, my mannerisms, my sartorial sense and the way I speak… they are all derived from cinema.
-I watch films, I rewatch them, I learn the dialogues, the songs and even the background score.
+My speech, mannerisms, sartorial sense and the way I speak… they are all derived from cinema.
+I watch films, I rewatch them, I learn the dialogues, the songs, the background score and the works.